 Tuesday 8pm (60mins) – Pure Technique Set 1

-Tuesday 9pm (60mins) – Pure Technique Set 2 (under review for Spring / Summer Season)
+Tuesday 9pm (60mins) – Pure Technique Set 2 (will start when needed for numbers for Autumn / Winter)

-Thursday 9pm (60mins) – Pure Technique Set 2 (moves to 8pm from September / October)
+Thursday 8pm (60mins) – Pure Technique Set 2 (9pm session in September, 8pm from October onwards)

-Sunday 3pm (90mins) – A mix of session types on rotation including Open Water, X-Training, CSS/Red Mist and Endurance Technique.
+Sunday 3pm (90mins) – A mix of session types on rotation including Open Water, X-Training, CSS/Red Mist, Pure Technique and Endurance Technique.

 To help you understand our Pool Squad training here is a breakdown of each Session type and its focus: